-Along with sociological theory, research methodology, and data analysis courses, the department offers courses in social psychology, occupational sociology, demography, marriage and family relations, sociology of religion, death and dying, social movements and social change, environmental sociology, urban and rural sociology, sociology of Appalachia, gerontology, medical sociology, technology and society, mass communication, criminology, deviance, juvenile delinquency, organized crime, law and culture, social class, gender, race, ethnicity and multiculturalism, and cross cultural communications and cultural diversity, as well as a variety of special topic courses such as globalization, immigration, film and society, and sociology through service learning.
+Along with sociological theory, research methodology, and data analysis courses, the department offers courses in social psychology, marriage and family relations, death and dying, social movements, environmental sociology, rural sociology, sociology of Appalachia, medical sociology, technology and society, criminology, victimology, cybercrime, sex crimes, deviance, juvenile delinquency, organized crime, law and culture, inequality, sex and gender, race, ethnicity and multiculturalism, and cross cultural communications and cultural diversity, as well as a variety of special topic courses such as sociology of homelessness, immigration, grant writing, and sociology through service learning.

 Sociology is the study of social life, social change, and the social causes and consequences of human behavior.
 Sociologists investigate the structure of groups, organizations, and societies, and how people interact within these contexts.
 Since all human behavior is social, the subject matter of sociology ranges from the intimate family to the hostile mob; from organized crime to religious cults; from the divisions of race, gender and social class to the shared beliefs of a common culture; and from the sociology of work to the sociology of sports.
 In fact, few fields have such broad scope and relevance for research, theory, and application of knowledge.